Leica Duovid 8+12x42 and 10+15x50 Binoculars

 for the strap to fit through.

-With the Duovids, you probably are getting what you pay for, and a bit more as well.
+With the Duovids, you probably are getting everything you pay for, and a bit more as well.

 They are also one of the most innovative and multifunctional binoculars we’ve